iltommi/qdb-documentation/source/api/cpp.rst

         :returns: An error code of type :c:type:`qdb_error_t`

-    .. cpp:function:: qdb_error_t node_status(const char * uri, qdb_error_t & error)
+    .. cpp:function:: std::string node_status(const char * uri, qdb_error_t & error)

         Obtains a node status as a JSON string.

-        The handle must be initialized and connected (see :cpp:func`connect).
+        The handle must be initialized and connected (see :func:`connect`).

-        :param node: A pointer to a null-terminated string in the format "qdb://host:port".
+        :param uri: A pointer to a null-terminated string in the format `qdb://host:port`.
         :param error: A reference to an error code that will be updated according to the success of the operation

         :returns: The status of the node as a JSON string.

-    .. cpp:function:: qdb_error_t node_config(const char * uri, qdb_error_t & error)
+    .. cpp:function:: std::string node_config(const char * uri, qdb_error_t & error)

         Obtains a node configuration as a JSON string.

-        The handle must be initialized and connected (see :cpp:func`connect).
+        The handle must be initialized and connected (see :func:`connect`).

-        :param node: A pointer to a null-terminated string in the format "qdb://host:port".
+        :param uri: A pointer to a null-terminated string in the format `qdb://host:port`.
         :param error: A reference to an error code that will be updated according to the success of the operation

         :returns: The configuration of the node as a JSON string.

-    .. cpp:function:: qdb_error_t node_topology(const char * uri, qdb_error_t & error)
+    .. cpp:function:: std::string node_topology(const char * uri, qdb_error_t & error)

         Obtains a node topology as a JSON string.

-        The handle must be initialized and connected (see :cpp:func`connect).
+        The handle must be initialized and connected (see :func:`connect`).

-        :param node: A pointer to a null-terminated string in the format "qdb://host:port".
+        :param uri: A pointer to a null-terminated string in the format `qdb://host:port`.
         :param error: A reference to an error code that will be updated according to the success of the operation

         :returns: The topology of the node as a JSON string.